Reddit: Other features

 Reddit Premium (formerly Reddit Gold) is a premium membership that allows users to view the site ad-free.
 Until 2023, subscribers could also use coins to award posts or comments they valued, generally due to humorous or high-quality content.
 Reddit Premium unlocks several features not accessible to regular users, such as comment highlighting, exclusive subreddits such as r/lounge, a personalized Snoo (known as a "snoovatar"), and a Reddit premium trophy that can be displayed on the user's profile.
 Reddit Gold was renamed to Reddit Premium in 2018.
 In addition to gold coins, users were able to gift silver and platinum coins to other users as rewards for quality content.

 On the site, redditors commemorate their "cake day" once a year, on the anniversary of the day their account was created.
 Cake day adds an icon of a small slice of cake next to the user's name for 24 hours.
 In August 2021, the company introduced a TikTok-like short-form video feature for iOS that lets users rapidly swipe through a feed of short video content.
 In December 2021, the company introduced a Spotify Wrapped-like feature called Reddit Recap that recaps various statistics from January 1 to November 30 about each individual user, such as how much time they spent on Reddit, which communities they joined, and the topics that they engaged with, and allows the user to view it.

 On July 7, 2022, Reddit announced "blockchain-backed Collectible Avatars", customizable avatars which are available on the subreddit r/CollectibleAvatars for purchase separate from Reddit Premium.
 The avatars were created by independent artists who post work on other subreddits, and who receive a portion of the profits.
 They use Reddit's Polygon blockchain-powered digital wallet the Vault.
 Richard Lawler of The Verge described them as "non-fungible tokens (NFTs) that are available for purchase in the Reddit Avatar Builder".

+In March 2026, Reddit announced a Shopify integration alongside new shoppable advertising formats, aimed at simplifying product catalog setup and expanding its e-commerce advertising capabilities.

+In April 2026, Reddit introduced an integration with HubSpot, enabling businesses to post on the platform and analyze conversations through its customer relationship management tool.